wahyuwerayana/Silent-Spirits-Project/README.md

 *Player can check the control manual when reaching the mansion chapter by clicking the book icon in the top right corner.

 ## ⚙️Setup
-- Go <a href="https://xtremehyper.itch.io/forbidden-dreams">here</a> to download the game file
+- Go <a href="https://xtremehyper.itch.io/forbidden-dreams">here</a> to download the game file or go to the release tab
-- Scroll down and click the Download Now button
+- Download the file
 - Extract the .zip file
 - Open the .exe file